-In March of 2011, an underground storm drain failed which resulted in damage to the Pacific Cove Mobile Home Park, City Hall, and portions of Capitola Village.
-As a result, the City paid \$1.4 million in flood related costs over a two-year period; and assumed a \$2.39 million debt to relocate residents of the City-owned mobile home park.
-This incident reduced the City's reserves from \$1.87 million in FY 09/10 to \$561,000 in FY 11/12, with an additional \$200,000 spent on related retaining wall repairs in FY 13/14.
+The City has been proactive in rebuilding a stable reserve level.
+A portion of Measure O revenues were set aside to replenish the Contingency and Emergency Reserve Funds.
+The City's reserves were depleted in March of 2011 when an underground storm drain failed, which resulted in damage to the Pacific Cove Mobile Home Park, City Hall, and portions of Capitola Village.
+As a result, the City paid \$1.4 million in flood related costs over a two-year period and assumed a \$2.39 million debt to relocate residents of the City-owned Pacific Cove mobile home park.
+This incident reduced the City's reserves from \$1.87 million in FY 2009/10 to \$561,000 in FY 2011/12.
 This incident, along with the economic downturn, emphasized the need to review reserve policy levels to ensure the City was maintaining a sufficient balance to effectively manage unforeseen events.